Skip to Content

 Kristen enjoying the views from Crab Cooker

-There are no services and there is only one drop toilet in the nearby Wild Willy’s parking lot.
-Since these are public lands, you are expected to pack out all waste.
+There are no services and only one drop toilet in the nearby Wild Willy’s parking lot.
+These are public lands and you’re expected to pack out all waste.
+Be sure to pay attention to the signs indicating where camping is allowed.

+Do not camp in the meadows to help protect the environment and maintain the wild setting for others.
 The closest developed camp option is Brown’s Owens River Campground.
 You can also check out the Dyrt PRO for more information and reviews from previous campers around this area.

 Hotel Options

-Mammoth Lakes is a beautiful ski resort town about 20 miles from the hot springs.
+If you aren’t camping, the best place to find accommodation when visiting Crab Cooker hot springs is Mammoth Lakes.
+This is a beautiful ski resort town about 15 miles from the hot springs.
 The town is filled with traditional Alpine Lodges and we have stayed in the town ourselves several times now.

 We recommend staying in Mammoth Lakes if you are driving to Yosemite National Park from Las Vegas, Death Valley or anywhere else Southeast of the park.